forked from njtierney/qmd4sci

 # Math

 Want to include equations in your writing?
-Easy. rmarkdown supports
+Easy.
+Quarto supports

 LaTeX style equation writing.
-This section introduces the two types equations, inline, and display form, and how to number equations.
+This section introduces the two types equations, inline, and display form, as well as numbering equations.

 ## Overview